Project status: Closed

 • Recreational Park – Belconnen – skate park

-We will use your views to
+We used your views to

-Your views, experiences and insights will help inform Canberra’s first Gender Sensitive Urban Design Guidelines.
+Your views, experiences and insights helped inform Canberra’s first Gender Sensitive Urban Design Guidelines.
 The Guidelines will help our planners, engineers, architects, landscape designers and approval bodies when designing our urban spaces to make a practical difference to the lives of women, girls, gender diverse groups and vulnerable people in Canberra.

 This might include: